tonyB34630/site-Comics-Maniacs/wp-content/plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 8.1.16 =
+Please update to 8.1.16 or above to ensure plugin stability.

 = 8.1.13 =
 Please update to 8.1.13 or above to ensure you are using the latest security enhancements.